TomDesch/rainbow/README.md

 > Note: Animating items in more places could potentially impact performance — use with caution!

-## ⚠️ Known Issues

-- Spam-clicking animated items may cause **duplication glitches** of the rainbow armor piece.

 ## 👤 Author

 Plugin created by **StealingDaPenta**